aabmets/yfrake/docs/source/server/server_examples.rst

 ``$ python "/path/to/python/Lib/site-packages/yfrake/server/runner.py" args``

-| It is not necessary to provide any args, if you want to run the server with default settings.
+| It is not necessary to provide any args, if you want to run the server with the default settings.
-| The default values of the available args are as follows:
+| The default values for the available args are as follows:

 ``--host 'localhost'``
 ``--port 8888``